 - 2.5 days paid leave per month

-- Health cover under ESA’s Social Security scheme
+- Comprehensive health cover under ESA’s social security scheme

 How to apply